WilliaN7Frost/wfrost_phys512/nbody_project/README.txt

   - Due to the enormous runtime I encountered when simulating in 3D, coupled with unsatisfactory plotting of the results,  most of my videos produced are in 2D.

+  - Regardless of boundary conditions, particles that exit the grid are always put back in at the opposite end of the respective dimension it went out from.
+This can lead to some weird behaviour for the case with non-periodic boundaries, but I desired to see what would happen

+  - Evident from the energy plots for the simulations with many particles, it revealed harder than expected to conserve the energy in my system when multiple particles were present.
+    Either it wasn't being conserved or the way I was calculating potential energy was worng.